FAQ: Core Programmes

 - Collaborators must be affiliated to an institution; i.e., independent researchers are not eligible to participate in an APN-funded activity.

 21. How can I ensure that I am not duplicating research efforts?

 APN suggests that all proponents perform an extensive literature review BEFORE submitting a proposal to APN.
 A review of projects on the APN website (APN E-Lib Metadata Site) may provide the proponent with information.

-If your summary proposal is successful, you will be invited to submit a full proposal by mid-September.
-Deadline for receiving full proposals is 2nd November 2016, midnight JST.
+If your summary proposal is successful, you will be invited to submit a full proposal by the middle of December.
+Deadline for receiving full proposals is Wednesday, 7 February 2018, midnight JST.
 Extensive information on the full proposal stage is available in the APN Online Advisory Service.
-Successful proponents will be notified in May 2017.
-As such, the APN suggests that proponent start their project activities no earlier than July 2017 as procedures for drawing contracts and remitting funds can be time-consuming.
-Proponents should also note that grants are remitted subject to funds becoming available from the APN’s stakeholders.
+Successful proponents will be notified in July/August 2018.
+As such, APN suggests that proponent start their project activities no earlier than September 2018 as procedures for drawing contracts and remitting funds can be time-consuming.
+Proponents should also note that grants are remitted subject to funds becoming available from APN’s stakeholders.
 Full proposal templates and other guidelines are available on the APN Online Advisory Service.

 A proponent can only submit one proposal at any one time.
 An institution can submit more than one proposal provided that the proponents do not reside in the same department.